 4. Integration Throughout the Company

 A commitment to supplier diversity means taking action, and that’s where the integration characteristic comes into play.
 The simplest way to ensure supplier diversity is part of every aspect of your business is to set goals that drive participation.
 You probably know that you will need to work with procurement teams in all categories to seek out and include diverse suppliers, but don’t forget the rest of the supply chain.
+Make it easy for anyone in the company (Procurement teams as well as business and location leaders) to find and source with diverse suppliers.
 Require and incentivize Tier 2 reporting, and support primes as they develop their own supplier diversity programs.

 5. Identification of and Contracting with Diverse Suppliers